 John Hawes’s attention was demanded on many architectural projects at this time but he still managed to oversee and help with the building works on the Church and once it was completed, Hawes built a tiny presbytery nearby for the visiting parish priest to sleep in overnight.
 Hawes rode his bicycle from Mullewa to Morawa and used the presbytery as his bush camp.

-The Priest’s Cell as we call it now is the smallest Priest’s House in the Southern Hemisphere.
-Being far too small and lacking in facilities for a permanent parish priest to live in, the Cell is now just a curiosity.
-It has been said that the Cell is indicative of Hawes’s contentment with small spaces and limited domestic facilities which was part of his romantic Franciscan temperament.
+The Priest’s Lodge as we call it now is the smallest Priest’s House in the Southern Hemisphere.
+Being far too small and lacking in facilities for a permanent parish priest to live in, the Lodge is now just a curiosity.
+It has been said that it is indicative of Hawes’s contentment with small spaces and limited domestic facilities which was part of his romantic Franciscan temperament.

 Morawa’s population boomed in the 1960’s due to the iron ore mining industry and the small church was unable to accommodate all of its new parishioners.
 In 1966, the church was enlarged and restored by the architect Reginald Summerhayes, in a manner that respected its 1933 style and materials.
 The stone used for the new sanctuary, sacristy, and transepts, came from the original quarry.
 The changes made to the Church of the Holy Cross show us that heritage can evolve and be conserved in its original spirit.